-Get stuck into some of the best new management and leadership literature — and tell us what you think with #MBOY2020!
+Rebel Ideas and our other shortlisted books offer you cutting-edge insights into management and leadership — tell us what you think with #MBOY2020!

 Select a thumbnail to read more about that book.

 A powerful book on an important topic.
 Speak Up helps us understand the subtle elements that contribute to our holding back valuable ideas and observations.
 Their TRUTH framework – which is as practical as it is rigorous – identifies essential elements to help individuals find their voice.

 We are living through a crisis of distraction.
 Plans get sidetracked, friends are ignored, work never seems to get done.

 Why does it feel like we're distracting our lives away?